-With a budget of Rs 3,660 crore, the work on establishing these centres that will work on various areas of research will start from the next financial year
+With a budget of Rs 3,660 crore, the work on establishing these research centres will start from next financial year

-Under a national mission, 20 physical cyber centres will soon be set up in India for research in future technologies including Artificial Intelligence (AI), Machine Learning (ML), Internet of Things (IoT) and Quantum Computing.
+It has been reported that 20 physical cyber centres will set up in India soon for research in future technologies.It includes Artificial Intelligence (AI), Machine Learning (ML), Internet of Things (IoT) and Quantum Computing.

-The work will start from the next financial year and these centres will be established in existing institutes of excellence such as IITs and IISc, Sharma said.
+The work will start from the next financial year and these centres will be established in existing institutes of excellence such as IITs and IISc.

 India is ready for future challenge